Address: 14200 Bonnet Creek Resort Lane, Orlando, Florida 32821,

 Smoking: The Waldorf is a smoke-free environment.
 There are designated outdoor smoking areas.
 Guests who smoke in their rooms will be charged $250 per day.

 Wheelchairs and Medical Supplies: For those in wheelchairs and scooters, all entrances have an automatic feature that can be used by pressing the appropriate button located near the entrance.

 The Waldorf keeps one wheelchair available for guests, for short term usage only, such as transport from the lobby to a guest room.
 It’s available on a first-come first-served basis, and only for use on property.

 Though the Waldorf will accept mobility devices and medical equipment from any company, the official rental agency for the Waldorf is K & M Rentals.
 They offer scooters, wheelchairs, recliners, oxygen related equipment, strollers, cribs, and other home medical equipment such as microwaves and shower chairs.
 Their website is: www.km-rentals.com, and their phone is 407-363-7388.
 Guests can pick up their scooters or wheelchairs from the concierge in the main lobby.

-The building: The resort has 15 floors.
+The resort has 15 floors.
 You’ll enter at the 3rd floor, where you’ll walk right into the main lobby.
 During our stay, the hallways where the guest rooms are always seemed especially quiet.
 We also found our room to be extremely quiet.

 Guest elevators provide audio support with an announcement of the direction the elevator will be moving, a bell that chimes as you pass each floor, and an announcement of the floor number you’ve arrived at.